Norwood Club: Clubhouse

 Later on, the house was used for various purposes, including a boarding house, the New York Deaconesses Home of the Methodist Church, and a funeral home.
 In 1976, Raf Borello purchased and restored the home and used it as his private residence until his death in 2005.
 During this time, the building's exterior was given landmark status.
 In 2006, Borello's heirs sold the home to a group that included Alan Linn who founded the Norwood Club in it.
 Linn employed British interior designer Simon Costin to convert the space without losing its artistic and historical integrity.
 The Norwood Club then opened its doors in 2007.
 The Norwood House contains 13 marble fireplaces, mahogany interior doors, elaborate plaster ceiling moldings, a cast iron balcony, an elegant curving staircase, and a stained glass skylight.

 The Norwood Club contained a restaurant, two lounge bars, a screening room and a walled garden with seating.
 The top floor housed the screening room and a small roof deck.
 A hidden door on the main floor lead to a staircase to the lower dining room, which members could use for private events.
 The entire club featured paintings, drawings and sculptures that were changed once each year.
 Many of the art pieces and books that were displayed were donated by the members.

-The house has been a NYC Landmark since 1978 and on the National Register of Historic Places since 1979.
+The house has been a New York City Landmark since 1978 and on the National Register of Historic Places since 1979.
 It is one of the few townhouses of its type still extant in Manhattan.
 In December 2020, the building was listed for sale.

 The Norwood Club closed in February 2022.